 Will you open this year?

-June 1st we will open to Island residents with a self contained trailer/RV.
+We are now open to residents of Atlantic Canada* with a self contained trailer/RV.

 The logistics of the mandatory rules don't make sense to me.